steffenmueller4/steffenmueller4.github.io/_posts/2024-04-12-syncthing-on-k3s.md

  * As I am running a k3s cluster with a Traefik Ingress Controller, I want to make use of the Traefik Ingress Controller for Syncthing's Dashboard and ports.
  * Specifically, Syncthing's Dashboard should run on HTTPS at a specific path, `https://K3S_CLUSTER_DNS_NAME/syncthing-dashboard/`, as there are further dashboards provided by other tools on the k3s cluster via HTTPS.

-The entire Kubernetes deployment descriptors of my setup are available as a [GitHub Gist](https://gist.github.com/steffenmueller4/e8ddf4eab6d8910875a47df5d1dbff5d).
+The entire Kubernetes deployment descriptors of my setup are available as a [GitHub Gist][gist].
 When you download the file `k3s-syncthing.yaml`, you can deploy Syncthing on your own k3s cluster via `kubectl apply -f k3s-syncthing.yaml`.
 But I rather recommend to modify the deployment descriptors based on your requirements.
 In order to understand the setup and being able to change it, we will go through the Kubernetes deployment descriptors in detail.